sdiehl/wiwinwlh/tutorial.md

 destructive updates.
 There are some efforts toward an optional typing system provided by the [core.typed](https://github.com/clojure/core.typed).

+**Main difference**: Clojure is a dynamically typed Lisp dialect, while Haskell is in the ML family.

 Clojure's main implementation is *clojure*.

 Clojure is a *unityped* language.